-Once you’ve added a mask, choose the Paint tool (B) and select a basic round brush.
-Remember, we’ll need the colors black and white and to reset the primary and secondary colors in Pixelmator Pro to black and white, you can press the D key.
-The color black will be selected by default.
+Once you’ve added the mask, choose the Paint tool (by pressing the key) and select a basic round brush.
+To make it easier to edit masks, you can reset the primary and secondary colors to black and white and to do that, you can press the key.
+By default, the color black will be selected.

 Useful Keyboard Shortcuts

-When editing layer masks, there are three very useful keyboard shortcuts to remember: B, D, and X. The B key selects the Paint tool so you can choose a brush with which to edit the mask.
-The D key resets the primary and secondary colors in Pixelmator Pro to black and white.
-And the X key switches between those two colors.
+When editing layer masks, there are three very useful keyboard shortcuts to remember:, , and .
+The key selects the Paint tool so you can choose a brush with which to edit the mask.
+The key resets the primary and secondary colors in Pixelmator Pro to black and white.
+And the key switches between those two colors.

 With the layer mask still selected, paint over your image.
-The areas you paint over will be nondestructively erased and, if you have other layers underneath, they will start showing through.
-If you’d like, you can also experiment with shades of grey (or adjust the Opacity of the brush) to make areas partially visible.
+The areas you paint over will be nondestructively hidden and, if you have other layers underneath, they will become visible.
+If you’d like, you can also experiment with shades of grey (or adjust the Opacity of your brush) to make areas partially visible.

 Invert a Mask

-In Pixelmator Pro, there are more ways to create masks than just painting them in.
-For example, you can also create them from selections.
+In addition to manually painting masks, there are a few more ways to mask out parts of images.
+For example, you can create masks from selections.
 If you have an object you’d like to mask, you can first make a selection of it using any of the selection tools.
-When you add a mask, everything outside the selected area will be hidden by the mask automatically created for you.
+When you add a mask, everything outside the selected area will be hidden by the mask, which is automatically created for you.